-Patient care is always the ultimate responsibility of the assigned Attending Physician, and an Attending Physician will always be assigned to assist and supervise the Critical Care Fellow.

-Fellows will take at home call only with rare needs to go into the hospital after hours in the evening.

-At home call does not contribute to the work hours unless the fellow is required to come to the hospital.
-If it is necessary for the fellow to be in the hospital, then that time contributes to the total work hours requirement and to the 24 work period rules.
-Fellows who have come in at night will need to be relieved of duty after a 24 hour period.
-The work period starts from the beginning of the pre-call day until the end of the period preceding a 10-hour rest period.
-That means, if a fellow has spent the day at the hospital, goes home in the evening, but returns during the night, all the time the fellow was at home also counts, unless there was a continuous 10 hour rest period.
+- Patient care is always the ultimate responsibility of the assigned attending physician, and an attending physician will always be assigned to assist and supervise the Pediatric Endocrinology Fellow. - Fellows will take at home call only when rare needs to go into the hospital after hours in the evening. - At home call does not contribute to the work hours unless the fellow is required t come to the hospital.
+If it is necessary for the fellow to be in the hospital, then that time contributes to the total work hours requirement ad to the 24 work period rules.
+Fellows who have come in at night will need to be relieved of duty after 24-hour period.
+The work period start from the beginning of the pre-call day until the end of the period preceding a 10 hour rest period.
+That means, if a fellow has spent the day at the hospital, goes home in the evening, but returns during the night, all the time the fellow was at home also counts, unless there was - a continuous 10 hour rest period.